25+ Last Minute Halloween Classroom Door Ideas Teachers Love (2025 Update)

 12. Hocus Pocus Movie Door

-The Hocus Pocus movie is having a major comeback moment, especially with older kids.
+The movie is having a major comeback moment, especially with older kids.
 I love how you can tell apart the witches by their 3D hair!
+This fun Hocus Pocus classroom decor is a guaranteed crowd pleaser!

 13. Creepy Keep Out